MileHacker Logo

 Environmental Respect

 Respect natural environments.
-Stay on marked trails in national preserves and protected areas.
-Do not disturb wildlife or remove natural elements.
+Keep to the marked paths in national preserves and protected areas.
+Do not disturb wildlife or remove natural features.
 Practice "leave no trace" principles by taking all your rubbish with you.

 Cultural Respect